Greg Hamerly

 - The 2009 ICPC World Finals Playoff.

-- I have been a member of the ICPC Live Analytics team at the 2011 and 2012 world finals.
+- I was been a member of the ICPC Live Analytics team at the ICPC world finals from 2011-2015.

 Links to other things I've done